Wu (Zhang Shicheng): History

 Zhang Shicheng, the leader of the rebellious salt producers and smugglers, established an independent dominion in Jiangsu and northern Zhejiang from 1353 to 1357, with Suzhou as his capital.
 In 1357, he renounced his title as King of Zhou and submitted to the Yuan government.

 After the defeat and death of Chen Youliang, emperor of the state of Han, in a war with Zhu Yuanzhang, Zhang Shicheng declared himself King of Wu in October 1363.
-(Note: In response, Zhu Yuanzhang, Duke of Wu since 1361, declared himself King of Wu on 4 February 1364.)
+(Note: Zhu Yuanzhang, who had held the title Duke of Wu since 1361, proclaimed himself King of Wu on 4 February 1364.)
 Zhang Shicheng's rule, which was highly influenced by Confucian ideals, gained the support of the gentry, which was crucial in the wealthy and economically developed regions under his control.

-In response to the invasion of the state of Han by Zhu Yuanzhang's army, Zhang Shicheng launched a preemptive attack on Zhu's territory in late 1364.
-He sought to gain an advantage before the enemy could exploit the potential of the newly conquered territories.
+With Zhu Yuanzhang's forces engaged in the conquest of the state of Han, Zhang Shicheng launched a preemptive attack on Zhu's territory in late 1364.
+He hoped to gain an advantage before Zhu could exploit the resources and manpower of the newly conquered territories.
 The offensive was repelled in the spring of 1365, and a counterattack followed.
 Together with his generals, Zhu decided to first "cut off Wu's wings" by occupying the territory north of the Yangtze River and Wu's part of Zhejiang before launching a final attack on the enemy's capital, Suzhou.
 Xu Da was appointed as the supreme commander of the attacking forces, and the plan was executed with ease due to the superior strength of Zhu's army.
 In December 1366, a ten-month siege of Suzhou began.
 In October 1367, the city was captured, and all of Wu was pacified.
 Zhang Shicheng himself was captured, taken to Nanjing, and killed.